facebook/folly/folly/fibers/README.md

 <h2 id="why-would-i-not-want-to">Why would I not want to use fibers ? <a href="#why-would-i-not-want-to" class="headerLink">#</a></h2>

 <p>The only real downside to using fibers is the need to keep a pre-allocated stack for every fiber being run.
-That either makes you application use a lot of memory (if you have many concurrent tasks and each of them uses large stacks) or creates a risk of stack overflow bugs (if you try to reduce the stack size).</p>
+That either makes your application use a lot of memory (if you have many concurrent tasks and each of them uses large stacks) or creates a risk of stack overflow bugs (if you try to reduce the stack size).</p>

 <p>We believe these problems can be addressed (and we provide some tooling for that), as fibers library is used in many critical applications at Facebook (mcrouter, TAO, Service Router).
 However, it&#039;s important to be aware of the risks and be ready to deal with stack issues if you decide to use fibers library in your application.</p>